apteacher/apteacher.github.io/index.markdown

 # course description

-<i>AP Calculus AB follows the curriculum set forth by the College Board.
-Students who have maintained a strong honors average in Honors Precalculus should select this course.
-Calculus AB is worth the equivalent of one semester of college credit upon successful completion of the AP examination offered in May.
+<i> AP Calculus AB follows the curriculum set forth by the College Board.
+It is worth the equivalent of one semester of college credit upon successful completion of the AP examination offered in May.
 Students enrolled in this course are required to take this test.
-Topics covered include functions and graphs, limits of functions, the derivative, examining extrema, antiderivatives, the definite integral, applications of the definite integral, and logarithmic, exponential and trigonometric functions. </i> <br>
+Topics covered include library of functions, limits, the derivative, applications of the derivative, definite and indefinite integrals, applications of integration, etc. </i><br>

 <p align="center"> <img src="/d-img/squeeze.png"></p>